ram-from-tvl/airflow-dags/README.md

 ## Releases

+### 1.8.0 - 2025-07-01

+- Remove PVLive on-prem consumer
+- Blend upgrade from `1.1.4` to `1.1.5`, add horizon_minutes to database
+- NL forecast from `0.0.11` to `0.0.20`, NL 48 hour forecast and runs every hour
+- Metrics upgrade from `1.3.0` to `1.3.4`, big speed up
+- Upgrade site database clean up to `1.0.31`, dont delete NL site
+- Upgrade uk site forecast `1.0.32`, only uk sites

 ### 1.7.0 - 2025-06-16

 - Update UK NWP consumer from `v1.1.21` to `v1.1.26`
 - Update UK NWP consumer in NL from `v1.1.23` to `v1.1.26`
 - Add India AD forecast V2